 The entity financial statements have been prepared on a going concern basis and in accordance with Irish GAAP (accounting standards issued by the Financial Reporting Council of the UK and promulgated by the Institute of Chartered Accountants in Ireland and the Companies Act 2014).
-The entity financial statements comply with 'The Financial Reporting Standard 102, The Financial Reporting Standard applicable in the UK and Republic of Ireland' ('FRS 102') and the Companies Act 2014.
-The financial statements have been prepared with reference to the Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and the Republic of Ireland (FRS 102) (Charity SORP (FRS 102)).
-Charity SORP (FRS 102) is not currently obligatory under Charities Act, 2009.
+The entity financial statements comply with 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (FRS 102) and the Companies Act 2014.
+The financial statements have also been prepared with reference to the Charities SORP (FRS 102).